Top MBA Program Comparison and How to Use It

 The rest of the process is more art than science.
 Beyond those shown in our Top MBA Comparison tool, consider factors such as:

-Teaching method: this is a big one, particularly if you’re considering HBS or Darden where the case method dominates most of the curriculum.
-If you’re not sure what the case method is, we strongly suggest reading up on it because it creates a unique classroom dynamic (relies on class participation – students do 85% of the talking in class, involves cold-calling, requires thorough preparation of the case prior to class, etc.) The other teaching methods you’ll find in the top programs are lectures and experiential learning (think immersion classes, team-based exercises, etc.) Pay attention to this and how it differs between schools because it will have a big impact on how you learn for the next two years.
+Teaching method matters greatly.
+This proves especially true if you’re considering HBS or Darden, where the case method dominates.
+If you’re unfamiliar with the case method, read up on it first.
+It creates a unique classroom dynamic.
+Students do 85% of the talking.
+It involves cold-calling and requires thorough case preparation before class.
+The other teaching methods you’ll find in the top programs are lectures and experiential learning (think immersion classes, team-based exercises, etc.) Pay attention to this and how it differs between schools because it will have a big impact on how you learn for the next two years.

 Bottom Line